OphthalmoscopySkip to the navigation

 When dilating eyedrops are used

 Dilating drops may make your eyes sting and cause a medicine taste in your mouth.
-You will have trouble focusing your eyes for up to 12 hours after your eyes have been dilated.
-Your distance vision usually is not affected as much as your near vision, though your eyes may be very sensitive to light.
+You will have trouble focusing your eyes for up to 12 hours.
+Your distance vision usually is not affected as much as your near vision.
+Your eyes may be very sensitive to light.
 Do not drive for several hours after your eyes have been dilated.
-Wearing sunglasses may make you more comfortable until the effect of the drops wears off.
+Wearing sunglasses may make you feel better until the drops wear off.
 To learn more, see the topic Dilated Eye Exam.

 - An allergic reaction.